The Capital Gazette Shooter Viciously Tormented A Woman. The Lesson: Take Abuse Seriously.

 The shooter, who is being held on five counts of first-degree murder, purchased his 12-gauge pump-action shotgun legally about a year ago, according to Anne Arundel County Police Chief Timothy Altomare.

-Maryland's firearm prohibitions for domestic violence-related misdemeanours chiefly apply to handguns, not rifles or shotguns.
-And a misdemeanour harassment charge does not count as a "disqualifying crime" under the state's law, according to Lindsay Nichols, federal policy director at the Giffords Law Centre to Prevent Gun Violence.
+Maryland's firearm prohibitions for domestic violence-related misdemeanors chiefly apply to handguns, not rifles or shotguns.
+And a misdemeanor harassment charge does not count as a "disqualifying crime" under the state's law, according to Lindsay Nichols, federal policy director at the Giffords Law Center to Prevent Gun Violence.

 "Harassment is a separate crime than stalking.
 Stalking would likely have qualified him, but a harassment charge does not," Nichols told Refinery29.